-Modern Slavery Transparency Statement
+Modern Slavery & Human Trafficking Statement

-This statement is made pursuant to section 54(1) of the UK Modern Slavery Act 2015 and was approved by the Company’s board of directors on 22 September 2022.
+This statement was reviewed and approved by the Company’s board of directors on 06 December 2023.